-I remember the imag my father bent over books, in front of the easel or the artifacts catalogue of all kinds, the result of a previous collection, or in a traffic warden’s uniform always with his bicycle in both summer and winter (he was the only traffic warden of the town without a license), but of him, I also have a painful reminder, if I think of the hard life he had, because of health problems that today would be easily detectable : the crisis of hypoglycemia, never recognized causing strong tremors and sometimes fainting.
+I fondly remember my father bent over books, in front of an easel or sorting through objects of all kinds (results of a previous collection)or else in an urban police uniform always by bicycle in both summer and winter (he was the only officer of the town without a driving license); but I also have a painful memory of him if I think about the difficult life he lived, because of health problems that today would be easily detected : fits of hypoglycaemia, never recognized, causing strong tremors and sometimes fainting.

-When I was little, he always took me with him exploring and looking for mosses, lichens, clay minerals and which also, often had mixed up colors.
-Or he covered me with layers of clothes, such as a cloak, scarf or hat and he would ask me to act or to accomplish some business (I have conserved a charcoal drawing, where I am painting using his easel).
+When I was little, he always took me with him to explore and look for mosses, lichens, minerals and also clays which he often mixed with his paints.
+He would also sometimes dress me up with a cloak, a scarf or a hat, and he would paint me doing something (I have kept a charcoal drawing in which I am painting using his easel).

-In his paintings the chairs often had two legs (and the tables two or at the most three), men are getting elderly and women almost quite young.
-He always changed the business colors by adding aniline or powdered animal bones or other mysterious ingredients.
+In his paintings chairs often have two legs (and the tables have two legs or at most, three), the men are always elderly and women nearly always young.
+He always changed the commercial paints by adding aniline or the bone dust of animals or other mysterious ingredients.

-In his paintings the Red is never red, blue is never just blue and Green does not exist.
-He never painted landscapes or plants, despite his great passion for nature and botany (the trees are leafless or even dried).
-Its colors are the ochres and lands, the light explodes from his paintings, flooding the observer with rare evocative power, the light and shade interiors permeate the atmosphere of what it was.
-His experimental research was wide enough to obtain new painting techniques on canvas and cardboard (I remember the technique “huile chauffèe” – meaning heating oil) I also remember the silence, shyness and self-effacing but also brilliant and with great irony.
+In his paintings the Red is never red, the blue is never just blue and green does not exist.
+He never painted landscapes or plants, despite his great passion for nature and botany (the trees are often leafless or even dead).
+His colours are ochre and earth colours, the light shines from his paintings striking the observer with a rare evocative power, the light and shade of its interiors pass through the ancient atmosphere that once was.
+Through his vast experimental research he achieved new painting techniques on canvas and cardboard (I remember the technique “huile chauffer” – a technique using heated oil)

-My father was not a lover of mammoth works, his paintings were always a measurement of normal people, just like how he was, being a supportive person of himself, that concept made him unique, which is no longer seen today.
-During his artistic life he obtained many awards both in the working and literary field.
-I remember when my mum went with my father for twenty days to Marseille as they received an invite for a solo exhibition in which he was invited to by UNESCO.
+My father was not a lover of huge works of art, his paintings were always of a life sized measurement, just like how he was, being the definition of a supportive person himself, that quality made him unique, which is difficult to find in people nowadays.
+During his artistic life he obtained many awards both in the figurative art and literary field.
+I remember when I went to Marseille with my mother for twenty days for a solo exhibition in which he was invited to by UNESCO.

-Like most real artists, he never really knew how to get the benefits of his profits from his shows, despite the excellent reviews and the numerous exhibitions in which he participated with great success.
+Like most real artists, he never really knew how to make an economical profit from his artwork, despite the excellent reviews and the numerous exhibitions in which he participated in with great success.
 The fact that his work was loved by people, was enough for him to feel fulfilled.

-An intelligent and modest man, of deep Christian faith, of exceptional brilliance, often misunderstood, he was a painter, poet, musician (as composer of piano pieces), writer, naturalist, ethologist, botanist, inventor, climber…
+An intelligent and modest man, of deep Christian faith, of exceptional brilliance, often misunderstood; he was a painter, poet, musician (as a composer of piano pieces), writer, naturalist, ethologist, botanist, inventor, climber…